 Omnichannel analytics has never been more important than it is today.
-Not only are customer expectations greater than ever (with advanced fulfillment options like BOPIS becoming a must-have), but sky-high inflation and economic uncertainty means that consumers have less discretionary dollars to spend.
+Not only are customer expectations greater than ever (with advanced fulfillment options like BOPIS becoming a must-have), but sky-high inflation and economic uncertainty mean that consumers have fewer discretionary dollars to spend.

 Consumers expect more but they can spend less.

 In turn, this means that retailers must find ways to satisfy consumers through all channels without overcommitting on inventory – all while keeping their costs low and their cash flows high.